Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 <br/>
 However, if you haven't decided on the annotations to add yet, you can add and modify the annotations at a later time as well.

-Using the R or Python clients facilitates batch and automated population of annotations across many files.
+Using the R or Python clients facilitates batch and automated population of annotations across many `Files`.
-The Web client is useful when uploading a single file, or if a minor change needs to be made to annotations on a few files.
+The Web client is useful when uploading a single file, or if a minor change needs to be made to annotations on a few `Files`.

 For the command line, Python, and R clients, you can manipulate annotations